angular/components/src/components/button-toggle/README.md

 `MdButtonToggle` is a group of buttons that can be toggled.
 There are two modes, `multiple` and `exclusive`.
-When in 'exclusive'mode, only one button can be selected at a time (like radio buttons).
+When in 'exclusive' mode, only one button can be selected at a time (like radio buttons).
 When in 'multiple' mode, multiple buttons can be selected at once (like checkboxes).
 You can read more about button toggles in the [Material Design spec](https://material.google.com/components/buttons.html#buttons-toggle-buttons).